Grillnov/Project1-CUDA-Flocking/README.md

 * **Analysis: boids**
 A side-by-side comparison of the performance of these 3 methods.
 The y axis represents the framerate (frames per second) and the x axis is the log of the number of total particles. (i.e. x = 10 means that there're 1024 boids in total) Technically it's a log plot.
+The block size is 128 for all test cases.
   ![](images/sidebyside.png)

   * For the naive implementation we can clearly see that the framerate drops quadratically with respect to the log of the number of boids.
 It's fairly easy to explain this behavior: Our naive implementation is a 2-layered nested loop for all boids and thus has a time complexity of O(n^2).